 Having a plan for how you will determine your podcast’s topics is important to ensure that you’re creating consistently good content that will appeal to your audience.

-How do you come up with topics for your business podcast?
-The best way to come up with topics for your business podcast is to use interview-based podcasting and force your guests to go as niche as possible.
+The best way to come up with topics for a podcast is to use interview-based podcasting and help your guests to go as niche as possible.

 Content strategy, but no content calendar?
 I don’t know about you but I think that sounds pretty sweet.